 Consulting the local community and with modest funding a feasibility study was undertaken.

-£2.7m was spent to re-open the Station in November 2007 as a venue for Film, Food and Art.
+£2.7m was spent to re-open The Station in November 2007 as a venue for Film, Food and Art.

-This superb Victorian building has been brought back to life as an art gallery and exhibition space, community venue for groups, meetings and classes, and home to a variety of small, artisan businesses.
-If that wasn’t enough, we also have a three-screen cinema and a restaurant/café – somewhere to meet your friends for lunch, drop in for a coffee or to enjoy a pre-cinema meal.
+This superb Victorian building has been brought back to life as an art gallery and exhibition space, Café | Bar, cinema, community venue for groups, meetings and classes, and home to a variety of artisan businesses, including an award-winning bakery, brewery, ice cream parlour, chocolaterie and dance school.